 The History Of UTIs Isn’t Pretty

 Way back in the 1800s, if you got a UTI, you might be prescribed bedrest, warm herbal compresses, baths, and scarily: opiate-based enemas.
+It’s also possible that phage therapy was experimented with in some parts of the world.

 That was the first round of treatment.
 If your UTI stuck around, you could expect mustard- or ammonia-based plasters, oral alkali, bleeding (cupping, leeches, or direct bleeding) and large doses of acid solutions.